On Teaching Bad Ideas

 So, if the ideas are so bad (in all senses), why cover them at all?
 My first response is that they are a significant part of our shared history.
 These ideas, as dumb as some of them are, directly shaped the world for the better part of a century, resulted in the slaughter of millions of innocent people, and continue to have reverberations nearly 100 years on.

 I think it’s also important to note that Hitler’s ideas and reasoning are bad and demonstrably, even laughably, so.
 The premises are based on completely made-up and disprovable assertions, and the logic is just embarrassing.
-It’s a terrible book, and a frank and I am assured that open conversation about the ideas he shares can only result in their dismissal.
+It’s a terrible book, and I’m very confident that a frank and guided conversation about the ideas he shares can only result in their dismissal.

 I would much rather expose young minds to bad ideas in a controlled, critical environment, than have these ideas discovered and promoted uncritically.
 Especially now in 2023 — when many of the world’s democracies are slipping toward populism and totalitarianism, and open support for Hitler’s ridiculous but dangerous ideas have been resurfacing — we need to provide critical tools that shine light on such ideas to expose them for what they are: juvenile, misguided, and ignorant.